AdnoC/ters_gc/README.md

 something in the gc heap it is safe to dereference a `Gc` in the destructor, but **make sure** you aren't going to store it.

-As a general rule of thumb, if a type implements `Trace`, it shouldn't dereference any `Gc`s in its destructor.

-The order objects are destroyed during collection might be changed in future verstions, so you should not rely on order to "safely" access data through `Gc`s.

 If you absolutely **must** dereference a `Gc` in a destructor, you either have to first check `Gc::is_alive` or access using `Gc::get` (which checks that it is alive).